Where is it located?

 What is the cost?

-$65 for the season or $5 per Saturday for a 10’ X 10’ space.
-Season vendors will receive an assigned space.
+Booth rental is for a 10’ X 10’ space.
+It does not include tables, canopy, or chairs.
+Member vendors will receive an assigned space.
 Vendors participating late in the season may buy the remaining Saturdays to reserve a spot if that is less than the Season cost.
 Checks should be made payable to GDJBA and mailed to: PO Box 307, Jasper, IN 47547-0307

 Does this include Strassenfest?